MANU-de/MANU-de/README.md

 - 👋 Hi, I’m @MANU-de
 - 👀 I’m interested in Software Development
-- 🌱 I’m currently Learning Java and JavaEE ...
+- 🌱 I’m currently Learning programming ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me : manuelaschrittwieser@yahoo.com

 <!---
 MANU-de/MANU-de is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.